vault-thirteen/TIFFer/ReadMe.md

 This library supports following tags:
 * Baseline tags specified in the TIFF 6.0 Specification
-* Extension tags, including XMP
+* Extension tags, including but not limited to:
+  * XMP Tag
 * Private tags, including:
   * DNG Tags
   * EXIF Tags